udacity/nd1309_Project1_v2/README.md

 # Private Blockchain Application

-You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
+You are starting your journey as a Blockchain Developer.
+This project allows you to demonstrate that you are familiarized with the fundamental concepts of a Blockchain platform.
 Concepts like:
     - Block
     - Blockchain